 - Low visibility and lack of communication.
 Transparent and streamlined customer communication is the secret sauce of customer satisfaction.
 Just like with parcels, food delivery, or ride-sharing services, customers want detailed information about — and firsthand access to — their field service appointments.

 Research shows that when customers don’t receive reminders about impending appointments, notifications about technician ETAs, and can’t view their field service tech’s location in real-time, they experience high levels of stress and anxiety.
 If they don’t receive information about delays and can’t communicate with their technician or repair person, they end up waiting around, frustrated, and feeling like your business doesn’t value their time.

 A lack of transparency and communication, no self-service options, and no follow-up are all common factors contributing to low customer satisfaction.
-But there are solutions for combating each of these, and, with the help of software experts in the field, they’re easy to implement.
+Fortunately, with the help of software experts, you can easily implement solutions for each challenge.

 Here are three ways to improve field service customer satisfaction:

 - Prioritise communication and visibility.
 Exceed customer expectations for communication and visibility by offering functionalities like appointment reminders, automated ETAs, real-time tracking, two-way communication, and custom notifications.

 Have privacy or safety concerns about giving customers access to real-time technician tracking?
 Some software solutions allow you to customise your tracking settings according to your business’ preferences.

 - Build a self-service customer portal.
 This is no longer a “nice to have” feature — it’s a necessity.
 88% of customers expect brands to have an online self-service portal, so it’s vital to implement one as part of your customer self-service strategy.